ethereum-optimism/design-docs/protocol/interoperable-ether-transfers.md

 event RelayETH(address indexed from, address indexed to, uint256 amount, uint256 source);

 /// @notice Sends ETH to some target address on another chain.
-/// @param _to      Address to send tokens to.
+/// @param _to       Address to send ETH to.
 /// @param _chainId  Chain ID of the destination chain. function sendETH(address _to, uint256 _chainId) public payable {
     if (IL1Block(Predeploys.L1_BLOCK_ATTRIBUTES).isCustomGasToken()) {